 Circle

-Circle in Lyon's 1er pulls a single seating around the kitchen counter for a chef's-choice tasting; an intimate, ten-cover room run by a young couple.
+Circle in Lyon's 1er pulls a single seating around the kitchen counter for a chef's-choice tasting; the ten-cover room earned a Michelin star.

 More about Circle →